Key project initiatives in 2018 include the following:

 * Study the environmental and economic benefits of population aging

 Often presented as a problem, recent research suggests that aging populations can be part of societies’ successful transition to environmental sustainability, and that the economic challenges they incur are manageable.
 We build on this research with a comparative study focused on nations that seem to be transitioning successfully toward older, smaller populations.
-Read our new article (in press) in the journal Trends in Ecology & Evolution (TREE)!
+Read our new article in the journal Trends in Ecology & Evolution (TREE)!

 * Develop new population projections under different immigration and fertility scenarios for the European Union

 Immigration policy is currently a key political issue throughout Europe, while many states pursue a range of pro-natalist fertility policies.
 Yet most countries have not developed population projections under different immigration and fertility scenarios that illuminate the long-term demographic implications of these policies.
 We seek to remedy this by developing new population projections to 2100 for EU nations under varied immigration and fertility scenarios corresponding to actual policy choices.